ekoontz/menard/doc/deployment.md

 ## DNS Settings

-Define a ALIAS within the domain `hiro-tan.org` (this is not managed by AWS currently, but a different company, [dnssimple.com](https://dnssimple.com).
+Define an ALIAS within the domain `hiro-tan.org` (this is not managed by AWS currently, but a different company, [dnssimple.com](https://dnssimple.com).